mtrkss/artix-compat-tutor/Tutorial.md

 - FreeBSD 14.0-RELEASE-p5
 - FreeBSD 15.0-CURRENT amd64  (By @eternalblissed)

-Will work on 15, should technically work on 13.
+Will work on all 15 snapshots, should work on 13.
 Don't know anything about FreeBSD forks or NetBSD.
 </details>